DaPraxis/DaPraxis.github.io/_portfolio/CNN-Colorization.md

     {% include gallery caption="CIFAR-10 Training Results" %}

-* Semantic Segmentation: cluster areas of an image which belongs to the same object/label, and color with the same color section
+* Semantic Segmentation: cluster areas of an image which belongs to the same object/label, and color with the same color section; We will implement semantic segmentation elaborately in [CNN-Part2](https://dapraxis.github.io/portfolio/CNN-Semantic-Segmentation/)
     - dataset: [Oxford 17 Flowers Dataset](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/) 17 categories of flowers with 80 images in each set
     - approach: Using [Microsoft COCO Dataset](https://arxiv.org/abs/1405.0312), [deeplabv3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) especially as a finetuning base, and perform semantic segmentation